LimelightView/MCCBanHistory_1.8.8/README.md

 ```
 1. Install Forge for 1.8.8 or 1.8.9
-2. Download the MCCBanHistory mod for 1.8.8 or 1.8.9
+2. Download the repository as a zip file
 3. If you have not done so, run the Forge profile once to generate the mods folder
-4. Add the MCCBanHistory.jar file to the mods folder
+4. Move the MCC_Ban_History-1.8.8.jar from the zip file to your mods folder
 ```

 ## Builds / Downloads

-* 1.8.8 or 1.8.9:
+* 1.8.8 or 1.8.9: MCC_Ban_History.jar

 ## Contributing